ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.
+AFTER the code executes, c = 7.
+It executes from right to left, so the
+expression would be c = 5 + 2, which equates to 7.

 ## Question 3